lisa-lumos/Snowflake/06-data-loading.md

 - Microsoft Azure Event Grid
 - Google Pub/Sub

-To enable a task to send error notifications, you must associate the task with a notification integration: CREATE TASK ...
+To enable a task to send error notifications, you must associate the task with a `notification integration`: CREATE TASK ...
 ERROR_INTEGRATION = ... as ..., or ALTER TASK ...
 SET ...

 ### Troubleshooting tasks
 1. verify that the task indeed did not run using TASK_HISTORY table function